Shakakai/jest-rewire-const-error/README.md

-This is repo to show rewire errors out on 'const' variables when used by Jest tests.
+This repo shows that rewire errors out on 'const' variables when used by Jest tests.
+Mocha tests run fine.